SETL-Framework/setl-examples/README.md

 <details> <summary></summary>

 Let's start with `Connector`.
-Note that it is perfectly possible to register multiple `Connector`.
-However, and we will go through that later on, during the ingestion, there will be an issue if there are multiple `Connector`. `Setl` has no way to differentiate one `Connector` from another.
+Note that it is perfectly possible to register multiple `Connector`, as said previously.
+However, there will be an issue during the ingestion. `Setl` has no way to differentiate one `Connector` from another.
 You will need to set what is called a `deliveryId`.

 ```
 val setl1: Setl = Setl.builder()